DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 = 1.0.3 =
 * Updated plugins: BuddyPress 1.7.1, BuddyPress Docs 1.3.4, BuddyPress Group Email Subscription 3.3.2, Invite Anyone 1.0.21, bbPress 2.3.2, More Privacy Options 3.5, BP Groupblog 1.8.2, Bebop 1.3.2
-* Properly activate the DOLLIE_SETUP Theme when installing BuddyPress on a secondary site
+* Properly activate the Dollie Recommended Theme when installing BuddyPress on a secondary site
 * Workaround a bbPress 2.2.x role permissions bug when a user creates a new site in BuddyPress
 * Theme improvements: Support for BuddyPress 1.7.x; removes the Site Features slider limit